 We are talking, of course, about New York: a city where it is practically impossible to close your eyes.
-There is so much to see and do that it's important to know what's worth seeing and what's not so you don't get overwhelmed.
+There's so much to see and do that it's important to know what's worth seeing and what's not so you don't get overwhelmed.
 So here are the most amazing experiences for your trip to New York.

-2. The best basketball in the world live
+2. The world's best basketball live

 Get to know the mythical Madison Square Garden

-Do not miss the Brooklyn Nets stadium
+Don't miss the Brooklyn Nets Stadium

 3. Enjoy a Broadway show

 New York is a city entirely dedicated to entertainment.
-It is no coincidence that Broadway musicals and theatrical performances are world famous and a lure for visitors, so if you want to enjoy a truly unique experience I recommend that you buy your tickets in advance and give a special touch to your visit to New York.
+It is no coincidence that Broadway musicals and theatrical performances are world famous and a lure for visitors, so if you want to enjoy a truly unique experience I recommend you to buy your tickets in advance and give a special touch to your visit to New York.

-Both The Lion King and Aladdin are undoubtedly two of the most demanded musicals, so try to get your tickets as soon as possible to ensure the best seat at the best price.
+Both The Lion King and Aladdin are certainly two of the most demanded musicals, so try to get your tickets as soon as possible to ensure the best seat at the best price.
 But if you still don't know which one you want to see, here is a list of what I think are the best Broadway musicals.